Best daily deals

 Noise canceling performance is very similar between the Sennheiser HD 450BT and Sony WH-CH700N, but the Sennheiser headphones do a slightly better job of canceling out low-frequency noise.
 The default frequency response varies between the two headsets: Sony de-emphasizes bass, while Sennheiser amplifies low-bass and upper-midrange notes.
 Both mobile apps allow you to EQ the sound to your liking.

 Both headsets have completely plastic exteriors, though the Sennheiser HD 450BT seems a tad more durable.
 Ultimately, the headsets are very similar.
-If you prefer mic quality get the Sony WH-CH700N, and if you value ANC performance, get the Sennheiser HD 450BT.
-Alternatively, you may also want to consider the Sony WH-CH710N, which feature modern comforts like USB-C charging and a sleeker design.
+If you prefer mic quality, get the Sony WH-CH700N, and if you value ANC performance, get the Sennheiser HD 450BT.
+Alternatively, you may also want to consider the Sony WH-CH710N, which features modern comforts like USB-C charging and a sleeker design.

 Unfortunately, with some Bluetooth headphones, you can hear electrical interference from the integrated amplifier.
 This shouldn’t be audible during music playback.
 While our purchased unit did not have this latent “hissing” sound, users have reported it.
 To remedy the issue, reset your headphones.
 If all else fails, contact Sennheiser support.